Voyage of the James Caird

 The voyage of the James Caird was a journey of 1300 km from Elephant Island in the South Shetland Islands through the Southern Ocean to South Georgia, undertaken by Sir Ernest Shackleton and five companions to obtain rescue for the main body of the stranded Imperial Trans-Antarctic Expedition of 1914–1917.
-Historians regard the voyage of the crew in a 22.5 ft ship's boat through the "Furious Fifties" as one of the greatest small-boat journeys ever completed.
+Many historians regard the voyage of the crew in a 22.5 ft ship's boat through the "Furious Fifties" as the greatest small-boat journey ever completed.

 In October 1915, pack ice in the Weddell Sea had sunk the main expedition ship Endurance, leaving Shackleton and his 27 companions adrift on a floe.
 They drifted northward until April 1916, when the floe on which they were camped broke up; they made their way in the ship's boats to Elephant Island.
 Shackleton decided to sail one of the boats with a small crew to South Georgia to seek help.
 It was not the closest human settlement but the only one that did not require them to sail into the prevailing westerlies.

-Of the three boats, the James Caird was deemed the most likely to survive the journey.
-(Shackleton had named it after Sir James Key Caird, a Dundee philanthropist whose sponsorship had helped finance the expedition.)
+Of the three boats, the James Caird was deemed the most likely to survive the journey (Shackleton had named it after Sir James Key Caird, a Dundee philanthropist whose sponsorship had helped finance the expedition).
 Before its voyage, the ship's carpenter, Harry McNish, strengthened and adapted the boat to withstand the seas of the Southern Ocean, sealing his makeshift wood and canvas deck with lamp wick, oil paint and seal blood.

 After surviving a series of dangers, including a near capsizing, the small crew and boat reached the southern coast of South Georgia after a 17-day voyage.
-Shackleton, Tom Crean and Frank Worsley crossed the island's mountains to a whaling station on the north side.
-Here they organised the relief of three men left on the south side of the island and of the larger Elephant Island party.
+Shackleton, Tom Crean and Frank Worsley then hiked across the island's mountains to a whaling station on the north side.
+Here they organised the relief of the three men left on the south side of the island and of the larger Elephant Island party.
 Ultimately, the entire Endurance crew returned home, without loss of life.
 After the First World War, in 1919, the James Caird was moved from South Georgia to England.
-Since 1922 it has been on regular display at Shackleton's alma mater, school, Dulwich College.
+Since 1922 it has been on regular display at Shackleton's alma mater, Dulwich College.